Sonia Sotomayor: Nomination and confirmation

-Sotomayor had wanted to become a judge since she was in elementary school, and in 1991 she was recommended for a spot by Democratic New York senator Daniel Patrick Moynihan.
-Moynihan had an unusual bipartisan arrangement with his fellow New York senator, Republican Al D'Amato, whereby he would get to choose roughly one out of every four New York district court seats even though a Republican was in the White House.
+Sotomayor had wanted to be a judge since she was in elementary school, and in 1991, Senator Daniel Patrick Moynihan, a Democrat, recommended her for a judgeship.
+Moynihan had an unusual bipartisan arrangement with his fellow New York senator Al D'Amato, a Republican, whereby he chose roughly one out of every four New York district court seats even though a Republican was in the White House.
 Moynihan also wanted to fulfill a public promise he had made to get a Hispanic judge appointed for New York.
-When Moynihan's staff recommended her to him, they said "Have we got a judge for you!"
-Moynihan identified with her socio-economic and academic background and became convinced she would become the first Hispanic Supreme Court justice.
-D'Amato became an enthusiastic backer of Sotomayor, who was seen as politically centrist at the time.
+When Moynihan's staff recommended Sotomayor, they said, "Have we got a judge for you!"
+Moynihan identified with her socioeconomic and academic background and became convinced she would become the first Hispanic Supreme Court justice.
+D'Amato enthusiastically backed Sotomayor, who was seen as politically centrist at the time.
 Of the impending drop in salary from private practice, Sotomayor said: "I've never wanted to get adjusted to my income because I knew I wanted to go back to public service.
 And in comparison to what my mother earns and how I was raised, it's not modest at all."

-Sotomayor was thus nominated on November 27, 1991, by President George H. W. Bush to a seat on the U.S. District Court for the Southern District of New York vacated by John M. Walker Jr. Senate Judiciary Committee hearings, led by a friendly Democratic majority, went smoothly for her in June 1992, with her pro bono activities winning praise from Senator Ted Kennedy and her getting unanimous approval from the committee.
+On November 27, 1991, President George H. W. Bush nominated Sotomayor to a seat on the U.S. District Court for the Southern District of New York vacated by John M. Walker Jr. Senate Judiciary Committee hearings, led by a friendly Democratic majority, went smoothly for her in June 1992, with her pro bono activities winning praise from Senator Ted Kennedy and unanimous approval from the committee.
 Then a Republican senator blocked her nomination and that of three others for a while in retaliation for an unrelated block Democrats had put on another nominee.
-D'Amato objected strongly; some weeks later, the block was dropped, and Sotomayor was confirmed by unanimous consent of the full United States Senate on August 11, 1992, and received her commission the next day.
+D'Amato objected strongly; some weeks later, the block was dropped, and Sotomayor was confirmed by unanimous consent of the full Senate on August 11 and received her commission the next day.

 Sotomayor became the youngest judge in the Southern District and the first Hispanic federal judge in New York State.
 She became the first Puerto Rican woman to serve as a judge in a U.S. federal court.
 She was one of seven women among the district's 58 judges.
 She moved from Carroll Gardens, Brooklyn, back to the Bronx in order to live within her district.